Festivals & Events

 Express JR trains connect Kanazawa and Nanao in 60 minutes.

 There are also flights from Tokyo to Noto's small airport.
-From the airport, you can either rent a car or use the taxi service, which must be reserved two days in advance.
+From the airport, you can either rent a car or use the taxi service, which must be reserved by the day before.

 Held in spring during the Japanese holiday Golden Week from May 3 to 5